NSO-developer/nso-gitbook/administration/management/system-management/README.md

 2. Add the user to a NACM group: `admin@ncs(config)# nacm groups <group-name> admin user-name <user-name>`.
 3. Verify/change access rules.

 It is likely that the new user also needs access to work with device configuration.
 The mapping from NSO users and corresponding device authentication is configured in `authgroups`.
-So, the user needs to be added there as well.&#x20;
+So, the user needs to be added there as well.

 ```
 admin@ncs(config)# show full-configuration devices authgroups